| Title: | MALDI Mass Spectrometry Data Robust Pre-Processing and Analysis |

 Position of the new metadata within the |

-class objects including the new metadata in their metaData
+List of AbstractMassObject-class class objects including the new metadata in their metaData slot.

 x |